-Gamification works for fundraising because we’re all gamers
+Gamification works for fundraising because we all like to play

 Your participants likely already know the value of badges from playing video games.
 We traditionally think of gamers as male teens, but that’s far from true.
 The data shows 4 out of 5 households have a video gaming console and 3/4 of us game.
 The average gamer is 35 years old.
 The most frequent gamers are 43-year-old women.
 Also, women who play video games now outnumber males under 18.
 The avid gamer is likely to be the person next to you on the bus playing Candy Crush Saga on their smartphone.

 Why is gamification having such success in fundraising?
 Gaming instills in us a value to winning and achievement.
 DonorDrive’s Achievement Badges have proven to be fun motivators for everyone who fundraises.

 The benefit of badges